 Coming on to movie capture, the drawback of this Canon is that it has opted not to include 4K capabilities.
 This limits it to Full HD with frame rates up to 60p.
-Even though there is a 4K time-lapse option that stitches images together into a 4K-resolution video but it is a major disappointment.
+A 4K time-lapse option stitches images together into a 4K-resolution video, but it is a major disappointment.

 All in all, Canon has been successful in making EOS 6D Mark II a better-specified camera and a more well-rounded camera than its predecessors.
 It has some 4K issues, but otherwise, it is a pleasant full-frame DSLR to shoot with.

 - Handles image noise well